 It’s that time of year again.
-Another school year begins and the weather is starting to change.
-With just a few short weeks until colder weather is here to stay, now is the time to batten down the hatches and make sure your home is sound and ready for the “storm.”
+Another school year begins, and the weather is starting to change.
+With just a few short weeks until the colder weather is here to stay, now is the time to batten down the hatches and make sure your home is sound and ready for the “storm.”
 It’s time for fall home maintenance.

-This is a good habit to start for every year.
+A fall maintenance plan is a good habit to start for every year.
 The more regularly you maintain your home, the earlier you will catch problems and longer your home will last.
 Here are 12 maintenance tips for the exterior of your house.

 Fall Exterior Home Maintenance Checklist